Picatout/metal_detector/readme.md

 cycles during a fixed lapse of 32 msec.
 This 32 msec period is determined by TIMER2 which is used as period counter for the **PWM1** audio generator.
 The alarm audio tone is at 500 hertz or 2 msec period.
 The postscaler of **TIMER2** is set to trigger an interrupt at every 16 audio period or 32 msec.
 The detection is done inside the interrupt service routine by comparing the value from **TMR0** register at each interrupt.
 This value is kept in **scale** variable to be compared with next reading.
 Oscillator frequency must change in same direction some consecutives reading to signal a detection.
 The constant **TR_LVL** determine that number of consecutives changes.
 Variable **slope** is incremented when *TMR0>last* and decremented when *TMR0<last*.
-If *TMR0=last* the slope is reset to 0 and the tone is disabled.
+If *TMR0=last*  **slope** is reset to 0 and the tone is disabled.

   The oscillator frequency is around 460 Khz that give 14720 cycles for a lapse of 32 msec.
-Only the modulo 256 count is kept as from one lapse to the next this may vary only from value much less than 256.
+Only the modulo 256 count is kept as from one lapse to the next this value vary only for a few count.

   When a tone is triggered the detector must swept back and forth over the spot to confirm detection.
 When the coil stand still over the object the oscillator stabilize at a new frequency and the alarm stop.